jonekc/forms/README.md

 - E2E tests - run daily in the production using Cypress, can be triggered manually
 - Database Backup - SQL file of a Postgres dump is generated as the action artifact

-## Admin credentials

-This project is for demonstration purposes only so the credentials are explicit:

-- login - Robert
-- password - #d!@SC28

 ## Database migrations

 - Create a new migration without applying it: `npm run migration:draft`